photo by Valentina Gassiy

 Biography

-Colette was invited to join Glyndebourne Festival Opera Company and made her debut in Alban Berg’s Lulu in 1998, that same year she was awarded the Erich Vietheer prize for most promising young Glyndebourne artist.
+Colette was invited to join Glyndebourne Festival Opera Company and made her debut in Alban Berg’s Lulu in 1998, that same year she was awarded the very prestigious Erich Vietheer Glyndebourne Prize.
 A career highlight for Colette was singing the role of Susanna in The Marriage of Figaro at Glyndebourne, Colette went on to sing this role many times throughout her career.
 Many roles followed at Glyndebourne Opera including a performance of Berg’s Lulu at the BBC Proms.
 Colette has sung many roles with Opera North, Aix-en-Provence Opera, Covent Garden Festival Opera and made her debut in The Bartered Bride with Bernard Haitink at The Royal Opera House, Covent Garden.
 Here at home Colette has performed principal roles with Opera Ireland, Opera Theatre Company, Lyric Opera and Opera in the Open.

-"(The lied) is really the most difficult and what more skill and knowledge requires:to pour into a small form a big content""
+"(The lied) is really the most difficult and what more skill and knowledge requires to pour into a small form a big content" - Gustav Mahler